mavryk-network/mavryk-protocol/src/lib_proxy/README_LIGHT.md

 # Light Mode

-The light mode is an alternative mode of `octez-client`.
+The light mode is an alternative mode of `mavkit-client`.
 It builds upon the proxy mode.
 The point of the light mode is to provide additional security to the proxy mode, by obtaining data from multiple (hopefully unrelated) endpoints and making sure